When you’re feeling drained from a hectic day, a shot of espresso is a great way to get a quick caffeine boost and pick yourself up.

 So having more than 3 doppio shots of Espresso can actually harm you!

-A detailed understanding of calories and caffeine consumption in a day is important for a healthy lifestyle.
+Understanding how many calories and caffeine you consume each day is important for maintaining a healthy lifestyle.

 I am not saying you should completely eliminate delicious Latte and Cappuccino drinks from your diet.
 In fact, I love to drink a cup of Cappuccino in the evening.